KaiserAI/KaiserAI/README.md

 * **Explainability First:** In critical domains like Healthcare, a correct prediction is useless if the "why" is a mystery.
 * **Efficiency > Hype:** I choose the right tool for the job.
 Sometimes a well-tuned Simulated Annealing beats a Genetic Algorithm by 17% in runtime.
-* **From Scratch:** I don't just import libraries; I implement core algorithms (like MCMC or Metaheuristics) to understand their statistical boundaries.

 ---